Snowy owl: Behavior

 During threat displays, individuals will lower the front of the body, stretch the head low and forward, with partially extended wings and feathers on the head and raise their back.
-If continuously threatened or cornered, the posture in the threat display may become still more contoured and, if pressed, the owl will like back and attempt to slash with its large talons.
+If continuously threatened or cornered, the posture in the threat display may become still more contoured and, if pressed, the owl will lie back and attempt to slash with its large talons.
 The threat displays of males are generally more emphatic than those of females.
 Although snowy owls have been considered as semi-colonial, they do not appear to fit this mold well.
 Nesting sites can be loosely clustered but this is a coincidental response to concentrated prey and each pair tends to be somewhat intolerant of each other.
 During winter, snowy owls are usually solitary but some aggregations have been recorded, especially nearer the Arctic when more narrow food selection can lead to up to 20–30 owls gathering in an area of about 20 to 30 ha.
 Congregations were also recorded in the winter in Montana, where 31–35 owls wintered in a 2.6 km2 area, owls mostly grouped in loose aggregations of 5–10 owls each or occasionally side-by-side or about 20 m apart.

 In extreme cases in Utqiaġvik, the owls may have exceptionally close active nests that may be down to only 800 to 1600 m apart.
 Juvenile males appear to be especially prone to loose associations with one another, appearing to be non-territorial and able to hunt freely in front of one another.
 In a 213 km2 area in and around Utqiaġvik, productive years may have about 54 nests while none may be found in poor years.
 Utqiaġvik may have about 5 owls in early summer every 1.6 km, have a nest spacing of 1.6 to 3.2 km and the owls territory size is about 5.2 to 10.2 km2.
 In Churchill, Manitoba, nest spacing averaged about 3.2 km.

 In Southampton Island in a year when the owls nested there, nest spacing averaged 3.5 km, with the closest two 1 km apart and density per nest was 22 km2.
 In Nunavut, densities could go from 1 owl per 2.6 km2 in a productive year to 1 owl per 26 km2 in a poor year and from 36 nests in a 100 km2 area to none at all.
 Owl density on Wrangel Island in Russia was observed be a single bird each 0.11 to 0.72 km2.